beard2big/whiskerwarriorworks/governance/policies/pipelineGuidelines.md

 # Pipeline Guidelines

-These guidelines are designed to ensure a smooth and efficient development pipeline for your GitHub repository/project.
+These guidelines are designed to ensure a smooth and efficient development pipeline for Whisker Warrior Works.
 Following industry best practices will help maintain code quality, collaboration, and automation throughout the development process.

 ## Continuous Integration (CI)